Charles-BARDIN/sudoku-solver/README.md

 ```

 ## Algorithm
-The algorithm is in two parts:
+The algorithm composed of two parts:
 * assign the values from the pattern to the grid
 * search the values for the cells that are not solved